jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 This toolchain comes with a Private Worker integration.
 The Delivery Pipeline Private Worker tool integration connects with one or more private workers that are capable of running Delivery Pipeline workloads in isolation.
 Insert your `Service ID API Key` to the corresponding field.
+This should be the Service API key obtained from TaaS.
+It is required to connect to the IBM internal network.

 | ![Delivery Pipeline Private Worker](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/private-worker-integration-setup.png) |
 | :--: |